Assessment for Historical Newspapers: Globe and Mail by Durham - Module 4: Content

 Question Answer Notes Images

 When zooming in to 250%, does all text, images, tables, and other elements appear clear and easy to read?
 Always Original text, particularly of the documents from the 1800s and early/mid 1900s, is often not completely crisp to begin with.
-It is still legible once zoomed in though.
+It is still legible once zoomed in though. no images

 Images